-- (b) A casual employee in the Communications stream who is required to work ordinary hours on a public holiday shall be paid at the rate of double time and one-half for ordinary hours worked, with a minimum payment as for 4 hours' work for the day. - (c) An employee in the Fire and rescue and Communications streams (other than a Senior Officer or a Communications Manager) who performs authorised overtime on a public holiday shall be paid for such time at double the overtime rate prescribed in clause 18.3(a).
-Senior Officers and Communications Managers shall be paid at the rate prescribed in clause 23.1(a)(ii). - (d) An employee (other than a casual employee and a Senior Officer) in the Rural fire service stream who would normally work on a day on which a public holiday falls and who performs authorised overtime outside the employee's ordinary working hours for that day shall be paid for such time at double the overtime rate prescribed in clauses 18.2 or 18.3, as the case may be.
-Senior Officers shall be paid at the rate prescribed in clause 23.1(a)(ii). - (e) A casual employee in the Rural fire service stream who is required to work on a public holiday shall be paid at the rate of double time and one-half for any hours worked, with a minimum payment as for 4 hours' work for the day. - (f) The minimum payment provided in clauses 23.1(b) and (e) shall not apply where the work performed on the public holiday is immediately preceding or following ordinary hours.
+- (a) Subject to clauses 23.4 and 23.5, an employee (other than a casual employee) who would normally work on a day on which a public holiday falls and who: - (i) is not required to work on that day, shall be paid for the ordinary hours the employee would normally have worked if that day had not been a public holiday; - (ii) is required to work on the public holiday shall, in addition to the payment prescribed in clause 23.3(a)(i), be paid at the rate of time and one-half for any hours worked, with a minimum payment as for 4 hours' work for the day. - (b) An employee (other than a casual employee and a Senior Officer) in the Rural fire service stream who would normally work on a day on which a public holiday falls and who performs authorised overtime outside the employee's ordinary working hours for that day shall be paid for such time at double the overtime rate prescribed in clauses 18.2 or 18.3, as the case may be.
+Senior Officers shall be paid at the rate prescribed in clause 23.3(a)(ii). - (c) A casual employee in the Rural fire service stream who is required to work on a public holiday shall be paid at the rate of double time and one-half for any hours worked, with a minimum payment as for 4 hours' work for the day. - (d) The minimum payment provided in clauses 23.3(c) shall not apply where the work performed on the public holiday is immediately preceding or following ordinary hours.

-23.2 Labour Day
+23.4 Labour Day

-- (a) All employees are entitled to be paid a full day's wage for Labour Day irrespective of the fact that no work may be performed on such day. - (b) If an employee works on Labour Day they are to be paid a full day's wage for that day and, in addition, a payment for the time actually worked at one and one-half times the ordinary rate of pay, with a minimum payment as for 4 hours' work. - (c) An employee in the Fire and rescue and Communications streams rostered off duty or on annual leave on Labour Day shall be paid an additional 8 hours' pay or an additional 8 hours' leave shall be added to their annual leave.
+- (a) All employees are entitled to a minimum of 8 hours' pay for Labour Day irrespective of the fact that no work may be performed on such day. - (b) If an employee works on Labour Day they are to be paid a full day's wage for that day and, in addition, a payment for the time actually worked at one and one-half times the ordinary rate of pay, with a minimum payment as for 4 hours' work. - (c) An employee in the Fire and rescue and Communications streams rostered off duty or on annual leave on Labour Day shall be paid an additional 8 hours' pay or an additional 8 hours' leave shall be added to their annual leave.

-23.3 Annual show
+23.5 Annual show

-- (a) All work performed by a non-shift worker or a shift worker in the district for which a holiday is gazetted under the Holidays Act 1983 to be kept in relation to the annual agricultural, horticultural or industrial show shall be paid for at the rate of double time and one-half, with a minimum payment as for 4 hours' work. - (b) In the case of a continuous shift worker in the Fire and rescue or Communications streams the appropriate rate for time worked on such days shall be time and one-half, with a minimum payment as for 4 hours' work.
+- (a) All work performed by an employee from the district for which a holiday is gazetted under the Holidays Act 1983 to be kept in relation to the annual agricultural, horticultural or industrial show shall be paid for at the rate of double time and one-half, with a minimum payment as for 4 hours' work, whether the work is performed within the district or elsewhere on that day. - (b) Where there is agreement between the Commissioner and an employee as a Senior Officer in the Fire and Rescue stream, another ordinary day may be substituted for Annual Show Day.

-23.4 Substitution - Rural fire service stream
+23.6 Substitution - Rural fire service stream